 Death and the Maiden

 Death and the Maiden is a great collaborative blog run by the fabulous Sarah Troop and Lucy Talbot, which also features many other amazing contributing writers.
 The site created a platform to discuss the relationship between death and the feminine.
 As you might have guessed from searching #deathpositive on Twitter, the Death Positive movement has a high number of female advocates.
-Likewise, the deathcare industry and death-centered academia have a large proportion (if not a majority) of women.
+Likewise, the deathcare industry and death-centred academia have a large proportion (if not a majority) of women.
 Death and the Maiden talks about why that is and what social and cultural influences have affected women’s involvement in death rituals over time.

 I would start with their Women’s Day piece, Corpse Bride written by Carla Valentine.
 I would also recommend reading The Female in Mourning Jewelry and Mortuary Professions for Ladies.You might remember Carla from February’s Ephemera.
 She blogs at The Chick and the Dead, YouTubes, is the founder of Dead Meet, and to top it off, she is a curator of the Barts Pathology Museum.